jywebs/GitHub_interview/Preso/presenter_notes.md

 ## Slide 5: Looking Ahead / Closing

-As I look ahead, I don’t see AI replacing developers—I see AI elevating developers.
+As I look ahead, I don’t see AI replacing developers—I see it **elevating** them.

 **What AI does best:** Handling repetitive, low-value tasks like scaffolding, boilerplate, unit tests, and workflows.
-**What developers do best:** Problem-solving, system design, and delivering customer value.
+**What developers do best:** Problem-solving, system design, and delivering value to customers.

 **Partnership with AI = two outcomes:**

 - **Productivity gains today** → faster delivery, shorter development cycle times.
 - **Strategic gains tomorrow** → higher employee satisfaction, stronger retention, a culture focused on **creativity over toil**

-**meta-example:** “This very presentation was built with the aid of GitHub Copilot and published using GitHub Pages quickly and efficency with only limited knowledge of javascript — to me that’s AI productivity in action.”
+**meta-example:** This very presentation was built with the aid of GitHub Copilot and published using GitHub Pages quickly and efficency with only limited knowledge of javascript — to me that’s AI productivity in action — taking something that would have cost me hours and turning it into minutes.

 **Closing Thoughts:**

-- GitHub's stated mission is "Empowering developers to build better software, faster." and that is just what Copilot enables developers to do
+- GitHub's stated mission is "Empowering developers to build better software, faster."
+Copilot is one of the clearest examples of delivering on that mission.
 - So the real question isn’t whether AI saves time — it’s how we reinvest the time it saves.

 **Additional talking points:**

-- Invite discussion: “How do you see AI fitting into your workflows?”
+- **Invite discussion:** - I’d love to hear your thoughts—how do you see AI fitting into your own workflows, and where do you think it could remove friction for your teams?

 ---